Clinic in Wittstock about to close: Ministry promises replacement care

 Brandenburg's Health Minister Britta Müller informs about the planned closure of the clinic in Wittstock by 2027.

-Clinic in Wittstock before closure: Ministry promises replacement care
+Clinic in Wittstock about to close: Ministry promises replacement care

 On September 11, 2025, Brandenburg Health Minister Britta Müller will comment on the relocation of health services in the Ostprignitz-Ruppin region, in particular the impending closure of the hospital in Wittstock.
 Müller emphasizes that the current legal situation speaks against maintaining the clinic and that comprehensive care in the region is not at risk.
 Even in the current situation, patients with acute illnesses such as strokes and accidents have to be transferred to other clinics, as the facility in Wittstock only offers special medical care, particularly in cardiology and gastroenterology.
 Müller explains that the hospital cannot continue to operate with an exemption and that the provider, KMG Kliniken Nordbrandenburg, is planning better care at the new location in Pritzwalk.

-In order to secure health care in the region in the long term, the state of Brandenburg is investing 460 million euros from a special fund of the federal government.
-The planned measures include building medical care centers and polyclinics, also in Wittstock.
+In order to secure long-term health care in the region, the state of Brandenburg is investing 460 million euros from a special federal fund.
+The planned measures include the construction of medical care centers and polyclinics, also in Wittstock.
 The aim is to ensure emergency care in the region, while KMG Kliniken Nordbrandenburg wants to close the Wittstock location on January 1, 2027.
-The areas of cardiology and gastroenterology are shifted according to Pritzwalk.
+The areas of cardiology and gastroenterology will be relocated to Pritzwalk.

 Future of the hospital and public mobilization

-Mayor Philipp Wacker presented two petitions in the state parliament with over 20,000 signatures for the preservation of the hospital and announced a round table with everyone involved for the end of September.
-In a conversation with Minister Müller in Potsdam, the future of the Wittstock hospital location was discussed.
-The minister made it clear that Wittstock should not disappear from Brandenburg's supply card.
-Changes in the inpatient offers should only take place if new forms of supply are created to ensure that emergency care is permanently guaranteed.
+Mayor Philipp Wacker presented two petitions with over 20,000 signatures to the state parliament for the preservation of the hospital and has announced a round table with everyone involved at the end of September.
+The future of the Wittstock hospital location was discussed in a conversation with Minister Müller in Potsdam.
+The minister made it clear that Wittstock should not disappear from Brandenburg's supply map.
+Changes in inpatient services should only occur if new forms of care are created to ensure that emergency care remains guaranteed over the long term.

 It is particularly important that the state government recognizes the need for improvements at the federal level for rural locations.
 Minister Müller emphasizes that the current version of the legislation is viewed as inadequate.
 The exchange about future solutions in Wittstock is also supported by the active participation of the Ministry of Health in the round table.